 - A spirometry test can accurately measure the injury to your lungs

-- A chronic cough may require a chest X-ray - Small irregular opaque areas, usually in the lower lobes of the lungs and calcifications within pleural plaque which often accompany asbestos-related diseases, can easily be seen on X-rays
+- A chronic cough may require a chest X-ray - Small irregular opaque areas, usually in the lower lobes of the lungs, and calcifications within the pleural plaque, which often accompany asbestos-related diseases, can easily be seen on X-rays

 - Computed tomography or CT scan

 Based on the patient's detailed exposure and physical exam, the doctor will decide if additional testing is needed.